RyanSieglerKX/tutorials/KDB-X/README.md

 ## 📁 Structure

 - **KDB-X/**
-  - `Modules/ai-libs/` – Integrate KDB-X with AI applications.
+  - `Modules/` – Integrate KDB-X with modules like kurl, REST, objstr, and AI applications.
   - `Python/` – Historical time series analysis in Python.
   - `q/` – Time series and event processing scripts in q.